-Multi-year projections are prepared.
+Two-year projections are prepared.
 Also, instructions and examples are reviewed, training classes are arranged and the budget calendar dates are set.
-At the beginning of April, the tentative calendar is distributed to all departments along with a reminder of the dates for the budget process.
+At the beginning of February, the tentative calendar is distributed to all departments along with a reminder of the date of the budget process.